ibnunasir/myinvois-gateway/README.md

 ## Document Signing Configuration

-To enable document signing (required for e-Invoice v1.1), you need to provide your private key and signing certificate via environment variables.
-Detailed instructions on how to configure signing, including required formats and how to convert credentials from `.p12` files, can be found in:
+To enable document signing (required for e-Invoice v1.1), you need to provide your private key and signing certificate.
+The gateway loads these credentials with the following precedence:

+1.  **Explicit File Paths:** By setting the `SIGNING_PRIVATE_KEY_PATH` and `SIGNING_CERTIFICATE_PATH` environment variables to the locations of your credential files.
+    -   The file at `SIGNING_PRIVATE_KEY_PATH` should contain the PKCS#8 PEM private key.
+    -   The file at `SIGNING_CERTIFICATE_PATH` should contain the Base64 encoded raw DER content of your certificate.
+2.  **Default File Paths:** If the explicit path variables are not set or the specified files are not found, the gateway will automatically look for credentials at these default locations relative to the project root:
+    -   Private Key: `certs/private_key.pem`
+    -   Certificate: `certs/certificate_base64.txt`
+    You can create a `certs` directory in your project root (`myinvois-gateway/certs/`) and place your files there with these names.
+3.  **Direct Environment Variable Content:** If credentials are not found through file paths (neither explicit nor default), the gateway will attempt to use the content directly from:
+    -   `SIGNING_PRIVATE_KEY_PEM`: The full PKCS#8 PEM private key string.
+    -   `SIGNING_CERTIFICATE_BASE64`: The Base64 encoded raw DER content of your certificate.

+If credentials are not successfully loaded by any of these methods, the respective configuration values will be `undefined`.
+In this case, document signing capabilities will be unavailable, and a warning will be logged by the application during startup.
+Attempting a signing operation without fully configured credentials will result in an error.

+Detailed instructions on how to prepare your credentials (e.g., format requirements, converting from `.p12` files) can be found in:

 - [instructions/adding_signature.md](instructions/adding_signature.md)

-Please refer to this file for necessary environment variables (`SIGNING_PRIVATE_KEY_PEM` and `SIGNING_CERTIFICATE_BASE64`) and guidance on preparing your key and certificate.
+Please refer to this file for guidance on preparing your key and certificate content.

 ## Running the Application